w3f/General-Grants-Program/grants/speculative/nsure_network.md

 * Jeff Ren: M.Sc in Management.
 M.Sc in Coastal Engineering.
 Previously with Chainfunder Capital as Investment Director & Researcher.
 Research about blockchain protocols and ecosystems since 2017.
 Has been developing for Hurricane surge model for NOAA(US National Oceanic and Atmospheric Administration).
 * Alex Peng: Master’s Degree in Financial Engineering.
 10 years insurance professional in AON with extensive experience in Actuarial Analysis, Insurance Linked Securities structuring and Reinsurance broker.
 Expert in Financial Modeling and Quantit-ative Analytics.
 * Leafan Chan: Project Management Professional (PMP) certificate.
 Expert in Project Management, smart contracts and public blockchain development.
 He formly worked for supporting dpos of ethereum, and leading a dex program which can be accessed here: www.btswap.com.
+* Vincent Bauwens: Msc. in Finance and Business Engineering.
+Co-Founder of several companies and ecommerce brands.Currently managing a marketing agency.
+5+ years of experience in marketing & business development and early stage investments in the blockchain industry.
+* Gherardo Lattanzi: Crypto Data Analytics | Ecosystem Developer @ OceanProtocol.
+Data Analtycs and ML certificate from Ubiqun Code Acadamy.
+Degree in International Business Trading and Development.

 ### Team Code Repos
 * nsure:  https://github.com/nsure-tech